DataNowIO/datanow/README.md

 datanow --register --username garrows --email glen@datanow.io --login
 ```

 Enter your password when prompted.
 An authorization token has been generated and placed in `~/.datanow-config.json`.
-You will need to __click the verification link that was sent to your email__ before proceeding.
+You may need to __click the verification link that was sent to your email__ before proceeding.

 ## Simple Example